Zahir1997/Portfolio-ADS-/README.md

 Reflection:

 I am satisfied with the results I have achieved in such short notice.
 I came to this minor with zero knowledge about python, machine learning models, neural networks and data visualization techniques.
 During this minor I have given whatever it takes to complete my learning objectives.
 I realized that I am not done learning yet.
-I am going to keep learning and training my data science skills.
+I am going to keep  training my data science skills.

 ### Evaluation on the group project as a whole.
 Situation: